Yapeal/yapeal/INSTALL.md

     `php -f ./checkForRequirements.php -- -V`

-    You should a few lines of output containing the version information from `install/checkForRequirements.php`
+    You should get a few lines of output containing the version information from `install/checkForRequirements.php`

 9. Check MySQL user access